babarlhr/devops-docs/docs/remote-dev/aws/index.rst

 * /shutdown -- turn the instance off after confirmation
 * Shutdown -- turn the instance off without confirmation

+You may use several instances.
+In this case add instance code to commands, e.g.

+* /up_windows
+* /status_windows
+* /shutdown_windows
+* Shutdown Windows

 Settings
 ========